 Here's a quick introduction to these five TCM pillars.

 Acupuncture uses fine needles to stimulate acupoints that are plotted on various meridians in order to promote the body's self-healing ability3, increase blood circulation3, ease pain4, and balance hormones5.
 It can also be used to trigger the parasympathetic nervous system6, effectively improving mood, digestion, and sleep.
 Finally, acupuncture can be a powerful preventive modality for supporting the immune system and correcting any subtle imbalances that precede physical symptoms.

 Of all five branches of TCM, acupuncture is the one that has been the most progressively integrated into the conventional medical system.
 The World Health Organization (WHO) now recognizes it as an effective treatment for 28 conditions, including neck and back pain and some allergies.

 Over thousands of years, TCM herbalists have classified herbs by their their flavors (sweet, sour, salty, bitter and spicy), natures (cold, cool, warm, hot), actions (descending, ascending, floating, or sinking chi), and associated meridians so they can be used medicinally.
-Sometimes, up to 20 herbs are combined in a complex herbal formula tailored to a person's needs.
+Sometimes, up to 20 herbs7 are combined in a complex herbal formula tailored to a person's needs.